Communities

 "will not compile on a single reasonable C compiler" - it works fine on GCC and clang without additional arguments, so I have no clue where you got that from.
 It may not be standards compliant, but it's valid GCC/clang code, and, per my definitions, that's fine as one working implementation is enough.
 (If an answer relies on a specific compiler, it should probably be noted, but that'd mean pretty much every C answer would need to note the GCC/clang requirement)

-dzaima‭ wrote over 3 years ago
+dzaima‭ wrote about 4 years ago

 "and now I will win every competition" The specific compiler is part of the language, so, assuming a challenge with the "Shortest byte count per language wins" criterion, you might win on that obscure C compiler's C version, but won't actually compete with GCC/clang.

-dzaima‭ wrote over 3 years ago
+dzaima‭ wrote about 4 years ago

 @Lundin Also UB doesn't matter if the answer works, though it's a good question how much "crashing and burning" can be allowed (certainly not to the point of time travelling before the output was printed, but beyond that it's complicated).